twostarsmco/Win7BackupExtractor/README.md

 - Dedupe behavior: identical duplicates are always treated as parts and concatenated.
 - Deletes staged part files after a successful merge.
 - Optimized single-part handling: if only one part exists, it is moved directly to the final destination (size-verified) instead of re-copying.
-- Writes timestamped summary logs `winbak_extract_summary_YYYYMMDDTHHMMSS.txt` (merged files, part counts, skips, errors) to each processed folder.
+- Writes timestamped summary logs `winbak_extract_YYYYMMDDTHHmmSS+HHMM.txt` (merged files, part counts, skips, errors) to each processed folder.
 - Serial processing; streams I/O; avoids loading entire files into memory.

 ## Path Length